dotgreg/weixin-minigame-tutorial/README.md

 ## 2) Can I already code my own minigame ?
 When will it be released?

-**Can I already code my own minigame****?** Yes, you can already code your own minigame!
+**Can I already code my own minigame?** Yes, you can already code your own minigame!
 Everything you will need, from documentation to developer tools, are publicly available.

 **Can it be released yet?** No, it can’t be published yet, but you can still preview it on your phone.
 (More on IDE presentation following)